Use the Metric Finder and Metadata Catalog 🔗

 Open a chart from a metric 🔗

-When you have found the metric you want, click on the metric name to open the Chart Builder and to start building a new chart with that metric.
-The new metric plot includes any filters that were part of your search, as well as any matching metadata on the search result that you clicked on.
-For more information on using the Chart Builder, see Plotting Metrics and Events in the Chart Builder.
+When you have found the metric you want, select the metric name to open the Chart Builder and to start building a new chart with that metric.
+The new metric plot includes any filters that were part of your search, as well as any matching metadata on the search result that you selected.
+For more information on using the Chart Builder, see Plot metrics and events using Chart Builder in Splunk Observability Cloud.

-To return to search results from the new chart, click either the Close button or the Back button in your browser.
-If you want to save the chart to a dashboard before exiting, click the Save as button.
+To return to search results from the new chart, select either the Close button or the Back button in your browser.
+If you want to save the chart to a dashboard before exiting, select the Save as button.

 Manage custom categories 🔗